The Value of Curiosity - How to Cultivate it

 • Why is this negative event happening to me right now?

-• What am I supposed to learn from it?
+• What can I learn from it?

 • How can I grow by dealing with this difficult thing?